nerolation/pglanding-nerolation/README.md

 # My Research

 ## Team
-I work as a researcher at the Applied Research Group (ARG) at the Ethereum Foundation.
+I work as a researcher at the prototyping team at the Ethereum Foundation.

 ## Focus
 - **Consensus Layer Research**